Denis Harvey: Later life and death

 Harvey suffered from chronic illness during his later years at the CBC.
 He underwent a heart bypass operation in 1989 and had knee surgery two years later.
 In the summer of 2003, Harvey was diagnosed with pancreatic cancer.
 He died of heart failure on December 7, 2003.

 Personal life

 Harvey married Romanian princess and fellow journalist Marina Sturdza in 1970; the couple later divorced.
 Harvey's later wife, Louise Lore, was a television producer for CBC who produced Man Alive.
 He had two children from a previous marriage.
-His daughter Lynn Harvey was also a television producer.
+His daughter Lynn Harvey is also a television producer.